How to remove dirt, stains and scuffs from suede footwear

 Tip 3: Remove dried on dirt and debris

 Use dry brushes to remove any dirt or debris.
+Again, you can use your SonicScrubber for this job, and save yourself some elbow grease.

 We recommend starting with a softish brush and working up to a medium strength bristle if you need to.
 A dry microfibre cloth, face cloth or hand towel can also be useful for gently removing dry dirt from suede fibres, just make sure it's dry and that it won’t transfer its colour or loose fibres onto your suede.